Inspection Reports for

 Visit Reason

-The inspection was a partial extended survey conducted for complaint investigation #116615 regarding allegations of staff-to-resident verbal abuse and other compliance issues.
+Partial extended survey conducted for complaint investigation #116615 regarding allegations of staff-to-resident verbal abuse and failure to report and investigate the incident.

 Complaint Details

-The complaint investigation was triggered by an allegation of staff-to-resident verbal abuse involving licensed nurse staff A and resident #1.
-The facility failed to report the allegation timely to administration and the State, failed to protect residents, and failed to conduct a thorough investigation.
+Complaint investigation #116615 involved allegations of staff-to-resident verbal abuse by licensed nurse staff A. The facility failed to report the allegation timely, failed to protect residents, and did not conduct a thorough investigation.
+The allegation was substantiated based on interviews and record review.

 Findings

-The facility failed to ensure staff reported an allegation of staff-to-resident verbal abuse to the administrator and State agency, failed to protect residents from potential abuse, and failed to complete a thorough investigation.
-Additionally, the facility failed to develop comprehensive care plans for two residents, failed to provide laboratory services as ordered for one resident, and failed to ensure physician attendance at Quality Assurance meetings.
+The facility failed to ensure staff reported an allegation of verbal abuse to administration and the State, failed to protect residents from potential abuse, and did not complete a thorough investigation.
+Additionally, the facility failed to develop comprehensive care plans for two residents, failed to provide ordered laboratory services for one resident, and failed to ensure physician attendance at quarterly Quality Assurance meetings.

 Deficiencies (5)

-Failed to report and investigate allegations of staff-to-resident verbal abuse and failed to protect residents from potential abuse.
+483.12(a)(3)(4)(c)(1)-(4) The facility failed to report an allegation of staff-to-resident verbal abuse to administration and the State, failed to protect residents from potential abuse, and did not complete a thorough investigation.

 Report Facts